-Overall, it is not ideal to factor Qiqi’s ult into any considerations of rotation, due to multiple energy and damage issues making it non-ideal in most scenarios.
+Overall, it is not ideal to factor Qiqi’s burst into any considerations of rotation, due to multiple energy and damage issues making it non-ideal in most scenarios.
 Instead, it should be considered a panic button to be used when the team is taking a significant amount of damage and both Qiqi’s skill and a4 is on cooldown.
 However, the talisman’s long duration (15 seconds) makes it perfect for covering Qiqi’s downtime in such scenarios.

-Innate talent: Former Life memories
+Innate talent: Former Life Memories